-The water heater has at least one anode rod for corrosion protection of the tank.
+In each water heater there is installed at least one anode rod for corrosion protection of the tank.
 Certain water conditions will cause a reaction between this rod and the water.
 The most common complaint associated with the anode rod is one of a "rotten egg smell" in the hot water.
 The smell is a result of four factors which must all be present for the odor to develop:

 - a.
 A concentration of sulfate in the supply water. - b.
-Little or no dissolved oxygen in the water.

-- A sulfate reducing bacteria which has accumulated within the water heater (this harmless bacteria is nontoxic to humans). - d.
+Little or no dissolved oxygen in the water. - c.
+A sulfate reducing bacteria which has accumulated within the water heater (this harmless bacteria is nontoxic to humans). - d.
 An excess of active hydrogen in the tank.
 This is caused by the corrosion protective action of the anode.

-Smelly water may be eliminated or reduced in some water heater models by replacing the anode(s) with one of less active material, and then chlorinating the water heater tank and all water lines.

-Contact the local water heater supplier or service agency for further information regarding anode replacement and this chlorination treatment.
+Hot water odor may be eliminated or reduced in some water heater models by replacing the anode(s) with one of less active material, and then chlorinating the water heater tank and all water lines.
+Contact the local water heater supplier or service agency for further information concerning an Anode Replacement Kit and this chlorination treatment.

-If the smelly water persists after the anode replacement and chlorination treatment, we can only suggest that chlorination or aeration of the water supply be considered to eliminate the water problem.
+If hot water odor persists after anode replacement and chlorination treatment, we can only suggest that chlorination or aeration of the water supply be considered to eliminate the water problem.

-Do not remove the anode leaving the tank unprotected.
+Do not remove the anode rod leaving the tank unprotected.
 By doing so, all warranty on the water heater tank is voided.